 Xpovio’s effectiveness, in combination with Velcade and low-dose dexamethasone, will be confirmed in the ongoing, randomized, BOSTON Phase 3 trial (NCT03110562).
 If proven effective, Xpovio will receive FDA’s full approval to be used together with dexamethasone as a therapy for heavily treated patients.

-The company, meanwhile, is waiting for feedback from the European Medicines Agency (EMA) regarding its marketing authorization application (MAA).
-That MAA seeks the approval of Xpovio for the same indication in the E.U.
+The company, meanwhile, is waiting for feedback from the European Medicines Agency regarding its marketing authorization application, which seeks the approval of Xpovio for the same indication in the EU.